Continentals Camp before and after Guilford

 On Tuesday, February 13, 1781, Greene’s army of more than 2,000 men with horses, wagons, camp followers, and four cannons marches north up today’s Monroeton Road, then a dirt wagon road.
 The army had camped at Guilford Court House, and Greene saw it was excellent ground for a defensive battle.
 However, unable to gather enough militia to fight Cornwallis, they are headed for the Dan River and Virginia.

 They camp around the ironworks and on the heights above.
-The next morning they move out, except for the cavalry of Col. “Lighthorse” Henry Lee.
+The next morning they move out, except for the cavalry of Lt.
+Col. “Light Horse” Henry Lee.
 Lee’s troops remain at the site facing across the creek.

 If you wish, walk to the bridge and face across it.

-The British army appears on the far side of the creek later that day and halts.
-Cornwallis decides to try to drive Lee off with artillery placed in the road.
-One source claims a Patriot, Tom Archer, steps into the road and yells, “I wish you would take that ugly thing out of the road, or it may cause some trouble…” He supposedly asks permission to shoot the artilleryman.
+Some sources suggest part of the British army appears on the far side of the creek later that day and halts.
+The officers decide to try to drive Lee off with artillery placed in the road.
+No one knows where this happened, but one source claims it is here that a Patriot, Tom Archer, steps into the road and yells, “I wish you would take that ugly thing out of the road, or it may cause some trouble…” He supposedly asks permission to shoot the artilleryman.
 But he is told to hold his fire until the Redcoat is about to light the cannon fuse, as the goal is to stretch out the delay of the British.
 This story says he steadies his rifle on a tree, and at the last moment shoots the man.

 Turn around and look up the hill.

-After only 10 days camped north of modern South Boston, Va., Greene recrosses the river and returns to the region.
+After only a week camped north of modern South Boston, Va., Greene recrosses the river and returns to the region.
 For the next two weeks, the army will spend no more than two nights in any one camp, to avoid a direct confrontation with Cornwallis until Greene is ready.